From the fairway to the bunker, PGA Tour golf offers up the sport's biggest names and best moments. So where should you tee off?

 |PGA Championship (Major)||All||Yes||Yes||Yes|

-Is golf on Kayo Sports any good?
+Option 1: Watch golf on Kayo Sports

-Yes, it's excellent.
 Kayo Sports allows you to stream all of the golf on the above schedule to a host of devices in high-definition.
 This includes PC, Mac, iOS, Android, Apple TV, Telstra TV, Android TV and ChromeCast.
 It doesn't work natively through your TV at this stage – which may be off-putting to some – but it is quite simple to connect via ChromeCast.
 We have a guide to help you through the process.

 What's great about Kayo Sports is its availability (it's always with you), its supplementary content (specials, highlights, talk shows, documentaries) and its unique sports viewing features.
 The latter includes the ability to use SplitView to watch up to four channels at once, as well as a picture-in-picture mode, an option to hide results, jump to a key moment and more.